Deeper into 'aya legacy'

 Enlightening the Next Generation

-Apart from performing prolifically worldwide including her home country Japan for the past two decades, she has also been integral to the scene as an educator and a strong advocate for jazz and the community.
-She has been an adjunct lecturer of LASALLE College of The Arts (Singapore) since 2008, having mentored many students through principle studies, ensembles and music entrepreneurship courses.
-Apart from music skills, she shares her knowledge and philosophy of life that is survival as a female non mainstream artist/practitioner living overseas.
-Outside of school, she facilitates her signature participatory improvisation workshops 'Jungle Jam', jazz listening appreciations and often found as one of the judging and discussion panels in the field of music, arts and the community.
+Aya’s prolificity as a performer is only matched by her passion for grooming the next generation of Jazz musicians as an educator and mentor in and out of campus.
+She has been an adjunct lecturer of LASALLE College of The Arts (Singapore) since 2008, having mentored many students through principle studies, ensembles, sight reading and music entrepreneurship courses.
+Outside of school, she facilitates collective improvisation workshops ‘Jungle Jam’, jazz listening appreciations seminars and is often found as one of the judging and discussion panels in the field of music, arts and the community.

 Globally Celebrated Jazz Advocate

-Aya has an impressive side as an entrepreneur with significant experiences in arts management & leadership.
-She has incorporated Bon Goût Music in 2012, a multi faceted company offering music event/international tour programming and consultations both for independent artists and corporate clients.
-In 2016 she founded a non-profit We Love Jazz (Singapore) Limited. (‘WLJ SG’), aiming to unify and strengthen the foundation of the jazz and related music community of Singapore through grassroots outreach, education and resource support as well as interactive community events.
-Through her work with WLJ SG, early 2019, Aya has received a personal invite by Herbie Hancock Institute of Jazz to present her organisation as guest-panelist at International Jazz Day Global Host Celebration 2020 held in Melbourne, Australia.
-Sekine’s effort was celebrated at the All-Star Global Concert by the UNESCO Goodwill ambassador Herbie Hancock for being ‘Heart and Soul’ of International Jazz Day.
+Widely known as a game changer in the music scene, Aya has incorporated Bon Goût Music in 2012, a multi-faceted company offering eclectic music event programming, international tour programming and consultations for jazz and non-mainstream independent artists management.
+In 2016 she founded the non-profit We Love Jazz (Singapore) Limited. (‘WLJ SG’), aiming to unify and strengthen the jazz and related music community of Singapore through outreach, education and resource support for community events.
+Through her work with WLJ SG, Aya has received a personal invite in 2019 by the Herbie Hancock Institute of Jazz to present as guest-panelist about her organisation at the International Jazz Day Global Host Celebration 2020 held in Melbourne, Australia.
+Sekine’s efforts were celebrated and announced at the All-Star Global Concert by the UNESCO Goodwill ambassador Herbie Hancock for being ‘Heart and Soul’ of International Jazz Day.